-(Revised on May 3, 2000 and September 21, 2000, and on April 15, 2010)
+(Revised May 3, 2000 and September 21, 2000)

-In accordance with the Mission of Bradley University, the Administration of Bradley University encourages excellence in teaching, in research and in creative production, service learning, professional activities, and student engagement in projects as professionals.
-These activities take various forms depending on individual disciplines.
+In concert with the established goals and objectives of the University, the Administration of Bradley University encourages excellence in teaching, scholarship, research, and creativity.
+These activities may take various forms depending on individual disciplines.

-1. The Center for Teaching Excellence and Learning [CTEL]
+1. Office for Teaching Excellence and Faculty Development (OTEFD)